SparkPost/support-docs/momentum/4/outbound-xfer.md

 }
 ```

+### Sending Server Configuration For Specific Domains
-To reroute messages for speicifc domains to an XFER server configuration like the following is needed:
+To reroute messages for specific domains to an XFER server configuration like the following is needed:

 ```